-For necessary fuel and maintenance management tasks, a fuel and fleet card makes all the difference.
+A fuel and fleet card makes all the difference when it comes to optimal fuel and maintenance management tasks.
 Fleet One offers a card designed to help keep your drivers on the road and ensure you’ve got the reports you need come tax time.

 It claims an extensive connection of fuel and service centers to help pile on the discounts and savings, but is it worth it?
-Let’s take a look at Fleet One’s card to see if its the right option for your business.
+In the following Fleet One fuel card reviews, let’s take a look at Fleet One’s card to see if it’s the right option for your business.

-Fleet One was acquired by Wex in 2012 and brought much of that company’s heft into the business side.
-They offer fuel savings that average around 15 cents per gallon off and maintenance discounts at any TA service center or Boss Shop.
+Fleet One was acquired by WEX in 2012, bringing much of that company’s heft into the business side.
+They offer average savings of 15 cents per gallon off and maintenance discounts at any TA service center or Boss Shop.

 The card is accepted at thousands of locations nationwide, making it simple for drivers to find a compatible service station.
 The card also gets discounts at over 3600 truck stops, offering further savings.

-There are no transaction fees as long as your drivers stay in-network, jumpstarting your financial benefits right away.
-The card may take a few days for application, but your drivers enjoy tons of discounts once you have it.
+There are no transaction fees as long as your drivers stay in-network, immediately jumpstarting your financial benefits.
+The card may take a few days to get when you go through the application process, but your drivers enjoy tons of discounts once you have it.

 - Discounts of up to 15 cents per gallon at in-network centers